Visualization Means Working with the Imagination

 How to Visualize

 I remember once I was in India with a friend of mine who really had a problem with visualizing.
 We were on a long bus ride together on a very hot day and she was suffering very much from heat and thirst.
 So I started to torture her in a sense by saying, “Wow, wouldn’t it be great if we had some nice cold oranges.
 Can you imagine how refreshing they would taste?
 And their smell?”
 And all of a sudden she discovered that she was able to visualize and imagine an orange very well.
-So, we all are capable; it’s just a matter of training.
+So, we almost all of us are capable; it’s just a matter of training.

 Another use of imagination in sutra is imagining a Buddha in front of us as an object of focus to gain perfect concentration.
 The sutra path is divided into the Hinayana and Mahayana, the “modest vehicle of mind” and the “vast vehicle of mind.”
 In the Hinayana schools, the usual way to develop absorbed concentration is to focus on the breath, which uses sense consciousness.
 We focus on the physical sensation of the breath going in and out of the nose.
 Mahayana, however, points out that we have to consider what are we using the concentration for.
 We’re using it to be able to focus on reality with concentration and to stay focused on feelings of love and compassion.
 Therefore, what we want to be able to do is to concentrate with our mental consciousness, not with our sense consciousness.
 And so, in Mahayana, the preferred way of developing concentration is on an imagined Buddha.